 Fillings are required when the tooth has a “cavity” or has a defect.
 The decay is removed and then a filling material – either tooth colored or silver – is placed.
 An old filling may also need to replaced due to wear, stain or new decay around the edges of the filling.

 Composite resins, or tooth-colored fillings, provide good durability and resistance and are best used in small to medium-sized restorations.
 They can be used on either front or back teeth.
-Composites cost more than amalgam or silver fillings and occasionally are not covered by some insurance plans.
+Composites cost more than amalgam or silver fillings and occasionally are not covered by insurance plans.
 Silver fillings can last 40 or more years, tooth-colored fillings should last 10-15 years.

 Tooth-colored fillings are now used more often than amalgam or silver fillings.
 However, in some cases an amalgam or silver filling may be the best choice.